JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 > ![Legacy Application Client Secret](evidence/03-legacy-client-secret.png)
 > *Highlighted: the client secret's credential metadata, with an expiration set near the end of the century.*

 One client secret was present, expiring near the end of the century.
-The attacker no longer needed the stolen session; the application could authenticate as itself.
+A credential with that lifetime authenticates the application indefinitely, and it does so without reference to any user session.

 ---